 - The amount of available insurance

-Injured in a Car Accident?
-Contact The Law Offices of Sean M. Cleary
+Contact The Law Offices of Sean M. Cleary if You Were Injured in a No-Fault Car Accident

 - The evidence you bring to support the claim.
 You need to preserve right away any evidence related to the car crash, like in-vehicle black boxes, tell a doctor about your severe pain, and follow up with any necessary treatment.
 If your physician does not document your injury in your medical records, you cannot expect a big payout.